Mohd-Hammad07/CHATBOT-SQL-SERVER/README.md

 - **Connection Issues**: Ensure that your SQL Server allows remote connections and that the firewall settings are correctly configured.
 - **ODBC Driver**: Make sure the correct ODBC driver is installed on your system.
 You can check this using the ODBC Data Source Administrator on Windows.

-## Contribution

-Contributions to improve this project are welcome.
-Feel free to open issues or submit pull requests.

-### License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgments